Chemistry - A European Journal

 Results and Discussion may be combined or kept separate and may be further divided by subheadings.
 This section should not be cluttered with technical details.
 Abbreviations and acronyms should be used sparingly and consistently.
 Where they first appear in the text, they should—apart from the most common ones, such as NMR, IR, and UV—be defined; you may prefer to explain large numbers of abbreviations and acronyms in a footnote on the first page.

-Experimental Section should be given in sufficient detail to enable others to repeat your work.
+Experimental Section should only contain the most essential parts of your experimental procedures; the rest should be moved into the Supporting Information.
+Taken together, the experimental data in the main manuscript and the Supporting Information should be given in sufficient detail to enable others to repeat your work.
 In theoretical papers, technical details such as computational methods should likewise be confined to an appropriately named section.

 In so far as practical, authors should use a systematic name (IUPAC or Chemical Abstracts) for each title compound in the Experimental Section.
 Please do not use computer programs to generate elaborate systematic names or use long, multiline compound names; for the sake of clarity general descriptors such as compound 2, dendrimer 3, or alcohol 4 should be used.

 Equipment and conditions used for the measurement of physical data should be described at the beginning of the Experimental Section.
-The Experimental Section should be written in the past tense with quantities of reactants, solvents, etc. included in parentheses (e.g., triphenylstannyl chloride (0.964 g, 2.5 mmol) in toluene (20 mL)) rather than in the running text.
+Quantities of reactants, solvents, etc. should be included in parentheses (e.g., triphenylstannyl chloride (0.964 g, 2.5 mmol) in toluene (20 mL)) rather than in the running text.
 Physical data should be quoted with decimal points and negative exponents (e.g., 25.8 JK−1mol−1).
 The identity of all new compounds must be fully characterized by appropriate analytical methods (e.g., NMR spectroscopy, X-ray crystal structure analysis, elemental analysis).
 The purity of all new compounds should be verified by elemental analysis, to an accuracy of within ±0.4%.
 In special cases, for instance, when the compound is unstable or not available in sufficient quantities for complete analysis, the exact relative molecular mass obtained from a high-resolution mass spectrum and a clean 13C NMR spectrum (as Supporting Information for inspection by the referees) should be supplied.
 These data should be given in the Supporting Information in the event that they exceed the scope of the Experimental Section.